seraphh01/sleepy-bears/README.md

-Project used for the Software engineering class.
+Project used for the Software engineering team project.

-frameworks & languages to use: Go, mongoDB, JS, React, JQuery